gchang12/portfolio/.krita/digipaint-for-beginners.md

 Inherit Alpha
 - prereq: Layer grouping.
 Alpha Locked
-- Alpha locked...
-Function is to lock the layer.
-Only alpha channel gets locked, while others are not. i.e. Alpha-locking a layer makes sure that one can draw only existing pixels of an alpha-locked layer.
+- Function is to lock the layer.
+- Only alpha channel gets locked, while others are not.
+- makes sure that one can draw only existing pixels of an alpha-locked layer.
-- useful for shading and shining
+- useful for shading and shining.
 One can also change the color of the layers

 Group layer